evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

   - Click `Generate eBooks`.
 5. In your Downloads folder, you will see a folder entitled “frus-ebooks-[date]” with subfolders “epub” “mobi” and “mobi-bound”.
   - If you see at the bottom of the eBook Batch Helper that the eBook batch conversion has successfully completed, open the “epub” subfolder in your Downloads folder.
 6. In the folder, you should see a .epub file named with the volume’s frus-id.
-Open this file and review it in **iBooks.
+Open this file and review it in **iBooks**.
   - Verify the file is properly formatted:
     * Check the table of contents
     * Click the hyperlinks for random documents